 Fostering common values

 Human dignity, freedom, democracy, equality, the rule of law and respect for human rights are the common values at the core of the EU.
 They are stated both in the Lisbon Treaty and the EU Charter of Fundamental Rights.
-As extremism Protecting these.

 In an EU wide survey, four out of ten respondents reported having felt discriminated against because of their ethnic or immigrant background, skin colour or religion.
 These instances are seldom reported.